Harun Durabi

-Harun bin Durabi (born 11 January 1963) is a Malaysian politician who has served as the State Assistant Minister of Science, Technology and Innovation of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Mohd Arifin Mohd Arif since January 2023 as well as Member of the Sabah State Legislative Assembly (MLA) for Bengkoka since September 2020.
-He served as State Assistant Minister of Rural Development of Sabah in the GRS state administration under Chief Minister Hajiji and Minister Jahid Jahim from October 2020 to January 2023.
-He is a member of the United Malays National Organisation of Sabah (Sabah UMNO), a component party of the Barisan Nasional (BN) coalition.
+Harun bin Durabi (born 11 January 1963) is a Malaysian politician and teacher who served as the State Assistant Minister of Science, Technology and Innovation of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Mohd Arifin Mohd Arif from January 2023 to December 2025, State Assistant Minister of Rural Development of Sabah under Minister Jahid Jahim from October 2020 to January 2023, as well as Member of the Sabah State Legislative Assembly (MLA) for Bengkoka since September 2020.
+He is a member and the Division Chief of Kudat of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the Barisan Nasional (BN) coalition.